 Last year, Centerbrook Architects finished a grand project that creates clean energy from local, sustainably harvested woodchips.
 Situated on the campus of a Connecticut private school, the Hotchkiss Biomass Power Plant produces enough energy to heat the entire building - and it's set beneath a beautiful green roof.

-The waste ash from the burning is used as vegetable fertilizer around the school, all contributing to the school’s plans to become carbon-neutral by 2020.
+The waste ash from the burning is used as vegetable fertilizer, a job accomplish by the students, who are part of the school’s plans of becoming carbon-neutral by 2020.